About AIP Conference Proceedings

 What is the scope of AIP Conference Proceedings?

-High quality conferences within the scope of AIP Publishing’s journals are especially welcome and we have a number of additional solutions available to selected events which meet the quality criteria of our journals.
-Details of those opportunities are discussed with proceedings editors on a case-by-case basis and usually become apparent during our review of your Proceedings Questionnaire.
+High quality conferences within the scope of AIP’s journals are especially welcome and we have a number of additional solutions available to selected events which meet the quality criteria of AIP’s journals.
+Details of those opportunities are discussed with proceedings editors on a case-by-case basis.

 As a general guide, AIP Conference Proceedings wishes to publish high quality proceedings of events in physics, materials science, and relevant mathematical disciplines.
 Conferences with a strong applied physics component, or substantial materials science, are particularly welcome.
 Interdisciplinary conferences which span the physical sciences are also of interest, particularly if they produce papers which bridge, or are of interest to, a wide range of research fields or disciplines.